Does a logo design rationale need to be obvious?

 The FedEx logo is one of the best examples of psychology in logo design.
 The arrow and measuring spoon aren’t overtly obvious at first but when someone points it out the penny drops or if you notice it on your own you can’t help feeling a little smug.

 Montblanc is an established brand which has graced our presence for over 100 years, I think it was once voted as one of the best logos of all time.
 Not bad Montblanc.
 Moving along, the logo mark is a white star with softened edges encompassed in a circle.
-It’s beautifully applied to the top of their pens and made as a badge across products.
+It’s beautifully applied to the top of their pens and applied as a badge across products.
 It’s simple, elegant and recognisable.
 To the company, the shape represents their commitment to the highest quality and craftsmanship (remember that for the link later on…)

 That’s nice and all, but do you know what the Montblanc logo means?